Skip to Content

 A cute local stall selling clothing outside an old building covered in vines in Kruje, Albania.

-As the hometown of Skanderberg, Albania’s national hero, Krujë deserves your time and adoration.
+As the hometown of Skanderbeg, Albania’s national hero, Krujë deserves your time and adoration.
 It is a charming village, that pays homage to the historical figure who helped fight off the Ottoman Turks.
 In the town, you’ll find a museum dedicated to his life and achievements.

 Also, we recommend taking the time to roam around the bazaar market, which has existed for over 500 years, where you’ll spot merchants selling handwoven fabrics and clothing, and cafes to grab coffee and cake.
 Join this tour to explore the bazaar as well as Kruja Castle.